-When you target left, watch you right; when you hit back, watch you front. (击左则视右，攻后则瞻前)
+When you target left, watch your right; when you hit back, watch you front. (击左则视右，攻后则瞻前)

-It’s better to sacrifice some pieces to win the game then losing the game for saving the pieces. (与其恋子以求生，不若弃之而取胜)
+It’s better to sacrifice some pieces to win the game than to lose the game for saving the pieces. (与其恋子以求生，不若弃之而取胜)

 When you are weaker than your rival, endeavour to survive before doing anything else; when you are stronger than your rival, try to increase your advantage. (彼众我寡，先谋其生；我众彼寡，务张其势)